Loading Events

 Historical Significance

-This event is a key entry in the 2007 technical‑presentations cluster, representing Hunter Storm’s early public work in detection engineering, correlation modeling, and SOC‑level operational fidelity.
+This event is a key entry in the 2007 technical‑presentations cluster, representing Hunter Storm’s early public work in intrusion detection and prevention engineering, event correlation modeling, and SOC‑level operational fidelity.
 It complements the Hacking Humans debut event by documenting the parallel technical lineage of Storm’s security engineering career.

 Audience & Format